andreamari/polyquantum_test/README.md

 1. Discuss and interact directly by commenting on a specific issue.
 2. Each time the discussion produces original material that is worth preserving and tracking (ideas, solutions, calculations, etc..), create or edit a Markdown document in the issue subfolder (e.g., `/documents/42/1-solution.md`, `/documents/42/2-alternative-solution.md`, _etc._).
    - Name the file starting with a progressive number `#-` (e.g., `2-solution.md`, `3-alternative-solution`).
 This creates a chronological ordering and permits a compact reference convention: _Polyquantum 42.2 (2025)_ $\Leftrightarrow$ `/documents/42/2-alternative-solution.md`.
+   - The content of the document must start with two required fields: author(s) and affiliation(s).

 4. Open a Pull Request to merge your file.

 ## How to share a new research idea